 Inaccurate PQ EOTF tracking.

-The Dell AW2725Q is excellent for work, for the most part.
+The Dell AW2725Q is great for work, for the most part.
 Text looks sharp thanks to its high 4k resolution, and its excellent ergonomics also make it easy to adjust.
-While it has fantastic reflection handling that helps reduce glare from bright light sources, it doesn't get bright enough to fight intense glare.
+While it has very good reflection handling that helps reduce glare from bright light sources, it doesn't get bright enough to fight intense glare.
 However, the biggest downside is the fact that it risks burn-in with constant exposure to the same static elements over time, which is a concern if you only work on it all day, every day.

 Sharp text clarity.